chankeypathak/rag-stock-assistant/README.md

 3. Store embeddings in **KDB.AI Cloud**.
 4. Accept a user query via CLI.
 5. Embed the query and retrieve top-k similar documents.
-6. Generate a natural-language answer using an LLM (local or API).
+6. Generate a natural-language answer using an LLM.

 ---